markhobbs/activity-planner/README.md

 ## Features
 * Add and remove activities
-* Edit the quantity of each activity in real-time
+* Edit the quantity of each activity
-* Automatically calculate the total activity actions
+* Calculate the total activity actions

 ## Getting Started
 To start and build the application, follow these steps: